HomeCompare › Raiser's Edge NXT

 Can I migrate from Raiser's Edge?

 Yes.
-Tormano ships a Raiser's Edge import template among its 37 templates; constituents, gifts, and campaign history map via CSV export, with automatic deduplication.
+Tormano ships a Raiser's Edge import template among its 30+ templates; constituents, gifts, and campaign history map via CSV export, with automatic deduplication.
+Most data-level imports complete in under an hour; for a large institutional database, plan on one to three weeks of mapping and validation, the same expectation we publish for any platform-scale move.

 Ready to see Tormano in action?

-14-day free trial, every feature unlocked.
+14-day free trial, every feature unlocked - no credit card required.
 Connect your real QuickBooks, import your records, and run the workflows you use today.
-Cancel anytime.